 The Nursing Program is divided into a lower and an upper division.
-The lower division consists of 64 semester hours for traditional students and 62 semester hours for RN mobility students.
+The lower division consists of 64 semester hours for traditional students and 56 hours for the Educational Advancement for Registered Nurses (EARN) students.
 Upon satisfactory completion of the lower division courses, students are candidates for admission to the upper division of nursing.
-The upper division consists of 62 semester hours.
+The upper division consists of 62 semester hours in the traditional program and 36 hours in the EARN program.
 Within these courses there are classroom, laboratory, and clinical learning experiences.
-Clinical experiences are provided in a variety of health care agencies in and around Montgomery.
+Clinical experiences are provided in a variety of health care agencies in and around Montgomery, and a preceptorship that can be done nationally.

-The nursing curriculum is undergoing revision.
-The courses listed in the catalog are subject to change.
-Please consult your advisor before registering.
-You are also encouraged to visit the School of Nursing's web site:
+You are encouraged to visit the School of Nursing's web site: